bverussa/wave_code_challenge/README.md

 - If this application was destined for a production environment, what would you add or change?

-BV: Add: https, authentication, move the routes to a safer location, slit the payroll class into more classes to have more control, reusability and scalability.
+BV: I would add: https, authentication, move the routes to a safer location, slit the payroll class into more classes to have more control, reusability and scalability.

 - What compromises did you have to make as a result of the time constraints of this challenge?

-BV: I tried to deliver the result of the order with a minimal organization and checks focusing on the user experience of the interface.
-As well as listing the points to be discussed/improved.
+BV: I think I compromised the modeling of the payroll class, because it could have been better divided, but to be quick I put everything in the same place.
+On the other hand, the general distribution of the application and methods is easy to modify for future versions.
+Also, security is always a concern, and it should be a point of review for QA / Production versions.

 ##### **Instructions:**